Quickstart

 Supported Parameters

-array indicates which OpenAI-compatible parameters work with each model:
+The supported_parameters array indicates which OpenAI-compatible parameters work with each model:

-field in the model schema).
+Different models use different tokenization methods (as indicated by the tokenizer field in the model schema).
 Some models break up text into chunks of multiple characters (GPT, Claude, Llama, etc), while others tokenize differently (like Gemini).
 This means that token counts (and therefore costs) will vary between models, even when inputs and outputs are the same.
 Costs are displayed and billed according to the tokenizer for the model in use.
-You can use the usage
+You can use the usage field in API responses to get the actual token counts for your input and output.

 Frequently Asked Questions